Please ensure Javascript is enabled for purposes of website accessibility

 • Immediate payment obligation.
 The most immediate impact is that you’re legally required to pay the debt as outlined in the judgment.
 This can include the principal amount, interest, court fees, and sometimes even attorney’s fees.

 • Wage garnishment.
-If you can’t pay the debt right away, the creditor might get permission to take a portion of your wages directly from your paycheck until the debt is paid off.
+If you can’t pay the debt immediately, the creditor might get permission to take a portion of your wages directly from your paycheck until the debt is paid off.

 • Bank levy.
 The creditor could also get the right to take money directly from your bank account.
 And when this happens, you’ll have no warning of the freeze.

 • Property lien.
-In some cases, a lien may be placed on your property or real estate, like your home, as security against the debt.
+Sometimes, a lien may be placed on your property or real estate, like your home, as security against the debt.
 This means you likely won’t be able to sell or refinance your property without first paying off the debt.

-• Limited negotiation power.
-Once a judgment is issued, you have less room to negotiate the debt repayment terms with your creditor.
+• Reduced negotiating leverage.
+Once a judgment is issued, you have less leverage to negotiate debt repayment terms, though negotiation is still possible.

 • Stress and emotional toll.
-Beyond the tangible financial impacts, the stress of dealing with a judgment can also negatively effect your overall well-being.
-It could even impact your performance at work or relationships at home.
+Beyond the tangible financial impacts, the stress of dealing with a judgment can also negatively affect one’s overall well-being.
+It could even impact one’s performance at work or relationships at home.

 Can You Make Payment Arrangements After a Judgment?

 If a judgment is entered and you don’t have the funds to pay what you owe, it may be possible to negotiate a payment arrangement directly with the creditor.
-However, your negotiating power is often weaker post-judgment compared to before a judgment is issued.
+However, your negotiating power is often weaker post-judgment than before a judgment is issued.
 At this point, the creditor already has the legal backing of the court to enforce payment through methods like wage garnishment, bank levies, or property liens.
-Many creditors are still open to payment arrangements after a judgment for several reasons.
+For several reasons, many creditors are still open to payment arrangements after a judgment.

 For one, even with a judgment, collecting the money can be time-consuming and expensive for the creditor.
-They might prefer a voluntary payment plan over having to go through additional legal steps.
+They might prefer a voluntary payment plan over going through additional legal steps.
 A payment plan also offers the creditor a more reliable stream of payments rather than the uncertainty of forced methods like garnishments.

 Here are some steps you can take to improve your chances of a successful negotiation: